AbhinavSingh6295/Ensemble-Learning-Project/README.md

 # Ensemble-Learning-Project

-1. Decision Tree from scratch
+1. Decision Tree Implementation from scratch

 Edit the input data in the main.py file and run the decision tree implementation.

 - The tree can handle classification or regression tasks.
-In the main.py set task='classification' or task = 'regression' depending on the specific need
+In the main.py set task = 'classification' or task = 'regression' depending on the specific need of machine learning task.

 ````
 # Choose the task of the tree (either classification or regression)